Guard Your Reputation Like a Rottweiler!

 • Any posts or photos that you may be tagged in and are appearing on your timelines

-Don’t just keep to the big ones.
-Think about any profiles you may have on sites like Mumsnet, World of Warhammer or work related forums.
+Don’t just keep to the recent ones.
+Think about any old profiles you may have on sites like Mumsnet, Pinterest, or work related forums.
 Whilst you may well have used a nickname for some of these it is worth double checking.

 Step Three: Build Your Brand